Introduction

 2. Two Courses with Different Cultural Perspectives in Film and Media Studies:

 Two courses with two different cultural perspectives, to be taken in English or in a foreign language.
 While four courses that you take may be from the same cultural perspective, one must be from a different cultural perspective.
 Five courses in the same national tradition are acceptable provided that the courses offer truly different cultural perspectives.
 This means that a student can take, for example, a Hollywood cinema class (coded FMUS) and either a course coded differently, such as a course focused on film and/or media from Europe (FMEU), Asia (FMAS), Latin America or the Caribbean (FMLA), the Middle East (FMME), Africa (FMAF) OR another FMUS course with a different cultural perspective such as Black Visual Aesthetics.
-The program Director will work with students and advisor to determine whether a proposed course fulfills this requirement.
+The program chair will work with students and their advisors to determine whether a proposed course fulfills this requirement.

 3. One 300-level Course on Film and Media Studies.